simon-raynor/simon-raynor.github.io/documents/cv.md

 ## Skills

-### Javascript
+### Javascript (+ Typescript)

 Very strong, in-depth understanding of the language and its quirks.
-Experience in implementing large scale visual applications & charts, as well as more standard functionality such as form validation, image carousels and custom controls.
-Familiar with common frameworks such as React, Webpack and the Google Maps API.
+Experience in architecting and implementing large scale visual applications & charts, as well as more standard functionality such as form validation, image carousels and custom controls.
+Familiar with common tools & frameworks such as React, Webpack and the Google Maps API.
 Typescript, while not my first choice for "fun" code, has won me over especially on larger projects.

 ### HTML/CSS/SVG

 Extensive up-to-date knowledge of the modern browser stack including semantic HTML, FlexBox/Grid and mobile/responsive design.
 Liberal use of SVG, both statically for icons & presentation and for dynamically building interactive interfaces for data visualisation/charting, as well as for less serious projects.
 Understanding of SASS/SCSS/Stylus features such as @extend.

-### PHP/Coldfusion/.NET
+### Backend & SQL

-Designing and building a number of back ends for e-commerce, CMS, CRM and several more esoteric systems, in a variety of languages and platforms.
+Designing and building a number of back ends for e-commerce, CMS, CRM and several more esoteric systems; in a variety of languages and platforms.
 A holistic approach to web development has led to a broad understanding of back end tasks such as automation, data storage and 3rd party integrations, which has allowed for the development of several highly data-driven apps and tools.

-### SQL

-Mainly SQL Server but a degree of familiarity with MySQL & Postgres.
 Knowledge of querying and database design subjects such as indexing and normalisation and a desire to keep the data as “readable” as possible, coupled with an interest in ORM data abstractions and the related architecture.

 ### Other

 Familiarity with an array of non-programming aspects of web development, including Git and managing IIS and Apache.
 Run Linux full time where possible and confident on the command line (both Bash and CMD/Powershell).
-Soft skills including prioritisation, time estimation/management and liaising with clients & client-facing team members for planning & troubleshooting.
+Soft skills including prioritisation, time estimation/management, mentoring teammates and liaising with clients & client-facing colleagues for planning & troubleshooting.
 Strong mathematics skills, in particular geometry, and ability to convert “maths equations” into functional code.

 ## Employment